joshbeard/puppet-display/README.md

 `xvfb` and `x11vnc` can be managed individually using their own classes if desired.

+Additionally, a profile.d helper script can be managed that exports the `DISPLAY` environment variable.

 ### Example

 #### Manage `xvfb` and `x11vnc` with default parameters: